chockenberry2011/BuildermentCalculator/README.md

 # Builderment Resource Calculator

-A production chain calculator for the [Builderment](https://builderment.com) factory-building game.
-Given target items and desired production rates, it calculates exact building counts, raw resource requirements, belt utilization, and optimal production scales.
+A companion tool for the [Builderment](https://builderment.com) factory-building game.
+It automates the math you'd otherwise do with pen and paper — calculating building counts, raw resource requirements, belt utilization, and optimal production scales based on the game's current formulas and data.

+This is a planning aid, not a substitute for understanding your factory.
+All calculations reflect today's game mechanics and may not account for future balance changes.
+Use it to save time on arithmetic and verify your designs, but always sanity-check the results against your actual in-game setup.

 ## Features